Klestofer/RARBG-Auto-Thumbnails/README.md

 added several RARBG sites.

 2020-10-23\
-fixed changing of URL hash when showing block
+fixed changing of URL hash when showing blocks

+2020-12-08\
+new features:
+- mark links,
+- donations.

+Added some mirrors.